CKIX-FM: History

 Launched by CHUM Limited on October 15, 1983, CKIX-FM originally carried a country format known as Country 99 FM and then later in the 1980s as KIXX Country.
 Newcap acquired CKIX and sister station CJYQ from CHUM in 1989.
 In 1991, the studios were relocated from Duckworth Street to 208 Kenmount Road (which the Capital Hotel now occupies).

 On February 17, 2002, Newcap converted its recently acquired VOCM-FM from hot AC to classic rock.
 As an unexpected side effect, CKIX's audience dropped significantly.
 Moreover, rival station CHOZ-FM, which carried a combination of CHR and classic rock at the time, elected to retain that hybrid format rather than move into the former "Magic" niche.
 As a result, on June 28 of the same year, Newcap dropped CKIX's longtime country format in favour of Top 40/CHR as 99.1 Hits FM.
-Originally, the morning show included the Paul Magee and Erin Chase, but by the summer of 2003, managed to lure away longtime CHOZ host Randy Snow.
-The country format moved to VOCM, in line with Newcap's other AM stations across the province.
+Originally, the morning show was hosted by Paul Magee and Erin Chase, but by the summer of 2003, managed to lure away longtime CHOZ host Randy Snow.
+The country format moved to VOCM, in line with Newcap's other AM stations across the province at the time.
 The "KIXX Country" branding would eventually be revived on CHVO-FM in Carbonear and CJYQ in St. John's.

 On January 2, 2012, regarding CHOZ-FM's format shift back to hot adult contemporary, the station returned to their Top 40/CHR format as it has been always a reporter to the Canadian top 40 panel.

 In 2019, Snow left CKIX to return to CHOZ after 16 years.

 On May 21, 2021, CKIX rebranded as Hot 99.1, ending nearly 19 years of the "Hits FM" branding, keeping the same format.